la-ki/expenser-app/README.md

-# Track your expenses by giving name of transaction name and amount
+# Track your expenses by giving name of transactio and amount